 Make a family tree.
-(There are many templates on Pinterest.)
+(There are lots of templates on Pinterest.)

 Work together to make a tree and add in the name of the different family members.
 (This would be a good time to tell stories of your family’s history.)
-You can make it simple or elaborate according to the ages of your kids and your or their interest.
+You can make it simple or elaborate according to the age and interest of your child.